yiisoft/yii2/docs/guide/tutorial-shared-hosting.md

 In the above, `www` is your webserver webroot directory.
 It could be named differently.
 Common names are: `www`, `htdocs`, and `public_html`.

-The webroot in our basic application template is named `web`.
+The webroot in our basic project template is named `web`.
 Before uploading the application to your webserver rename your local webroot to match your server, i.e., from `web` to `www`, `public_html` or whatever the name of your hosting webroot.

 ### FTP root directory is writeable